coderranjit03/HackFlash2.0/FrontEnd/README.md

-# HackFlash Frontend
+# DataFlow Frontend

 A modern React-based web application for data format conversion and legacy system modernization.
-HackFlash provides an intuitive interface for uploading legacy data files and converting them to modern formats with visual analysis and API generation capabilities.
+DataFlow provides an intuitive interface for uploading legacy data files and converting them to modern formats with visual analysis and API generation capabilities.

 ## 🚀 Overview

-HackFlash is designed to bridge the gap between legacy data systems and modern APIs.
+DataFlow is designed to bridge the gap between legacy data systems and modern APIs.
 It allows users to upload files in various legacy formats (CSV, TXT, Excel, DB2 SQL, AS/400) and convert them to modern formats (JSON, REST API, GraphQL, Modern SQL) with comprehensive visual analysis and compatibility checking.

 ## ✨ Key Features